AusBoone/Melody-Generator/README.md

 - Additional modes like Dorian, Mixolydian and pentatonic scales.
 - Dynamic velocity in the MIDI output for a more natural sound.
 - GUI button to reload saved preferences at any time.
+- GUI can preview the generated melody before saving.
 - Web interface now previews the generated MIDI using an inline player.
 - Harmony and counterpoint tracks for multi-line melodies.